Fibre and your pet's gut health

 Fibre can act as a prebiotic and is a great food source for the ‘good’ bacteria living within the gut.

-A healthy microbiome is important for a number of reasons including:
+A healthy microbial population is important for a number of reasons including:

 • Production of certain vitamins